 Join Us for a New Book Study: Valarie Kaur’s See No Stranger

-Starting mid-June we invite you to join us as we begin studying Valarie Kaur’s “See No Stranger: A Memoir and Manifesto of Revolutionary Love.”
-She will be one of the keynote speakers at the UCC’s General Synod in July.
+Starting October 10th we invite you to join us as we begin studying Valarie Kaur’s “See No Stranger: A Memoir and Manifesto of Revolutionary Love.”
+She was one of the keynote speakers at the UCC’s General Synod in July.

 The book jacket reads: “How do we labor for the world we want when the labor feels endless?
 Valarie Kaur — renowned Sikh activist, filmmaker, and civil rights lawyer — declares revolutionary love as the call of our time, a radical, joyful practice that extends in three directions; to others, to our opponents and to ourselves.
 It enjoins us to see no stranger but instead look at others and say: You are part of me I do not yet know.
 Starting from the place of wonder, the world begins to change: It is a practice that can transform a relationship, a community, a culture, even a nation.